StarlitGhost/PyMoronBot/README.md

 ---------------
 Activate your virtualenv, and run `python moronbot.py -s server.address -c \#channel`

-You can run `python moronbot.py -h` for help with the command line args.
+You can run `python moronbot.py -h` for help with the command line args